Edictum

 python benchmark/benchmark_latency.py

-Use this to quantify the governance share of total runtime in your own environment.
+Use this to quantify the enforcement share of total runtime in your own environment.

 Compares three stages: